28 Bright & Beautiful Paleo Brussels Sprouts Recipes

 The word casserole conjures up thoughts of yummy, filling and warming food, perfect for the winter months.
 Chicken, broccoli and sweet potato mean you get the complete works in one cooking dish!

-Ingredients: Brussel sprouts, olive oil, sea salt, black pepper, Paleo mayo, garlic clove, lemon juice.
+Ingredients: Brussel sprouts, olive oil, lemon juice, coarse salt, black pepper, paleo parmesan cheese.

 Sautéed Paleo Brussels Sprouts